McDoogen/monstera/README.md

 - Look into ROS 2 overlays & underlays
 - Can I have cmake build and install micro_ros_setup?
 And then I just need to create the agent?
 - How do I supress warnings on dependencies?
 SYSTEM?
+- Add a cheat sheet of commands, like rosdep install --from-paths src -y --ignore-src.
+And include the creating a new package one!
+- Start a Glossary?
+Odometry?